Black Friday Offer: 10% off with promo code BF2024 Learn more

 • 70% of consumers are more likely to recommend a company that responds quickly to their inquiries.
 (Twitter)

-These statistics underscore the vital role that customer service plays in word-of-mouth marketing.
+These customer service statistics underscore the vital role that customer service plays in word-of-mouth marketing.
 Positive experiences turn customers into advocates who spread the word, while negative experiences can have far-reaching consequences for a brand’s reputation and success.

 Customer expectations: What do they really want?